 Medicines that can cause ED

-Erectile dysfunction can be a side effect of certain medicines.
-The most common examples are blood pressure medicines, specifically diuretics (such as chlorothiazide and furosemide) and beta-blockers (such as metoprolol and atenolol), which can decrease blood flow to the penis.
+Erectile dysfunction can be a side effect of certain medicines and medical treatments.
+Common examples are some blood pressure medicines, specifically diuretics (such as chlorothiazide and furosemide) and beta-blockers (such as metoprolol and atenolol), which may decrease blood flow to the penis.

-Antidepressants are also commonly associated with ED, as they can make it harder both to get erections and to reach orgasm.
+Some antidepressants increase the likelihood of ED, as they can make it harder both to get erections and to reach orgasm.
 They’re also associated with decreased sex drive in general.
-All antidepressants have a chance of causing ED, but selective serotonin reuptake inhibitors (SSRIs) like Lexapro, Prozac and Zoloft are the most likely.
+Most antidepressants have a chance of causing ED, but selective serotonin reuptake inhibitors (SSRIs) like Lexapro, Prozac and Zoloft are among the most likely.

-Other medicines that can contribute to ED include:
+Other medicine and treatments that can contribute to ED include:

 Psychological causes of ED

 Sex requires the cooperation of your body and mind.
-So negative emotions like stress, fear or guilt can make it hard to get and maintain an erection, even without any other underlying health issues.
+So if you’re experiencing relationship problems or negative emotions like stress, fear or guilt, it can make it hard to get and maintain an erection, even without any other underlying health issues.
 The same goes for mental health conditions like anxiety and depression.

 Worry about sexual performance is a common example of a negative feeling that can contribute to ED.
 And if that worry comes from noticing symptoms of ED, it may create additional stress or anxiety.
 But it’s important to note that negative feelings don’t have to be related to sex to interfere with it.
 It can be harder to get and stay in the mood if you work a very stressful job, for example.